 - Spoon the ricotta mixture on a small plate and create a pie effect, pressing outward with the back of a spoon into a rim shape.
 Top with fresh cracked black pepper.

-- Spoon beet salad on top the ricotta cream and top with some crushed pistachio nuts.
+- Spoon beet salad on top of the ricotta cream and top with some crushed pistachio nuts.
 Garnish ricotta cream with broccoli sprouts and a pinch of sea salt on top and serve.

 - Serves 2 to 4